U.N. Security Council president dismisses U.S. sanctions move on Iran | Law-Order

 "Let me just make it really, really clear: the Trump administration has no fear in standing in limited company on this matter," she told the council.
 "I only regret that other members of this council have lost their way and now find themselves standing in the company of terrorists."
 U.S. Secretary of State Mike Pompeo said he triggered on Thursday a 30-day process to reimpose all international sanctions on Iran by lodging a complaint with the council accusing Iran of breaching the 2015 nuclear deal.

 Russia's U.N.
 Ambassador Vassily Nebenzia said he hoped the United States would now drop its bid to snapback Iran sanctions, "which is not only illegal, but simply will not lead to achieving the result that was envisaged by the United States."
-Nebenzia's deputy Dmitry Polyanskiy summed up the Indonesian assessment in a Twitter post: "It means, there is NO SNAPBACK."
+On Twitter, Iranian Foreign Minister Mohammad Javad Zarif said Pompeo's "lawless bullying leaves U.S. isolated again."

 A spokesperson for the U.S. mission to the United Nations said it "is on firm legal ground to initiate the restoration of sanctions" and "the fact that some council members expressed disagreement .... does not have any legal effect."
 The United States argues that it can trigger the process - known as snapback - because a 2015 Security Council resolution that enshrines the nuclear deal still names it as a participant.